LoD Energy Twister Wizard Skills and Runes

 highest possible

-self-casted nature — will be able to proc Area Damage.
-The manually cast
+its self-casted nature — will be able to proc Area Damage.
+The manually

-Lightning CoE rotation, so the skill will be fully buffed for the entirety of
+your Lightning CoE rotation, so the skill will be fully buffed for the

-between the end of the Lightning CoE cycle and just before the Cold CoE cycle.
+in between the end of the Lightning CoE cycle and just before the Cold CoE

 This playstyle only slightly alters at single target Rift Guardian fights,

-out on Area Damage procs.
-On Guardians with adds, try to adhere to the rotation
+losing out on Area Damage procs.
+On Guardians with adds, try to adhere to the

 Always maintain the passive buffs of Storm Armor and